I didn’t get into steampunk to be an activist.

-Cory Gross, whose website was one of the few dedicated to the genre at the same (available through the Wayback Machine; Cory now blogs at Voyages Extraordinaires), described steampunk as “Victorian Adventures in a Past That Wasn’t”.
+Cory Gross, whose website was one of the few dedicated to steampunk at the time (available through the Wayback Machine; Cory now blogs at Voyages Extraordinaires), described it as “Victorian Adventures in a Past That Wasn’t”.
 That was exactly what I wanted.

 I read Jules Verne.
 I watched Wild Wild West (1999).
 Paul Guinan’s Boilerplate and Steam-Trek were some of my favorite websites.
-I created my own website (more about that history here) and a steampunk community, the Smoking Lounge.
+I created my own website, The Gatehouse (more about our history here), and a steampunk community, the Smoking Lounge.

 I rather liked dressed-up nostalgia.
 So did the people I hung out with.
 Suddenly this wasn’t good enough anymore.

 Around the same time, cosplayers and makers appropriated steampunk to turn it into an aesthetic.
 I wasn’t much into that either, but at least they weren’t anarchists.
-Or if they were, they managed to keep their hobbies and their politics separate.
+Or if they were, they kept their hobbies and politics separate.

 This tendency centered on the blog Brass Goggles, which was interested in the “lighter side of steampunk”.
-It spawned The Steampunk Forum and various on- and offline communities dedicated to costuming and DIY.
+It spawned The Steampunk Forum and various on- and offline communities dedicated to costuming and do-it-yourself.

 Either in or out

 The punks know it.
-Kate Franklin and James Schafer recognized as early as 2011 that steampunk had “failed” as a movement for “social revolution”.
+Kate Franklin and James Schafer of Parliament & Wake (now gone) recognized as early as 2011 that steampunk had “failed” as a movement for “social revolution”.
 (Read my response from the time.)
-Eric Renderking Fisk lamented last year that steampunk had lost its “anti-authoritarian, anti-establishment aspects” — and announced he was moving on.
+Eric Renderking Fisk of The Fedora Chronicles lamented in 2017 that steampunk had lost its “anti-authoritarian, anti-establishment aspects” — and announced he was moving on.

 I’m not sure steampunk ever had those elements, but Fisk went further: he blamed “fair-weather steampunkers” for killing the movement.

-“True” steampunks, he wrote (he actually used that word), integrate steampunk in their everyday lives.
+“True” steampunks, he wrote (his word), integrate steampunk in their everyday lives.